fidgetech/curriculum/docs/4_react/4_react-with-nosql/AL-4-4-0-12-adding-tickets-to-firestore.md

   * The `doc()` function returns a `DocumentReference` object, which as its name suggests, is an object that acts as a reference to a document within our Firestore database.
 * The `setDoc()` function is similar to the `addDoc()` function: we can use it to add or update a specified document with the data that's passed in as its second argument.

-In our Help Queue app, we won't use the above code, and instead let Firestore auto-generated unique IDs for us.
+In our Help Queue app, we won't use the above code, but instead let Firestore auto-generate unique ID's for us.

 Up next, we'll learn how to read data from Firestore.
 In the process, we'll learn how to take Firestore's auto-generated ID and add it as a property to each ticket in our local `mainTicketList` so that we can continue to loop through the ticket list and display each ticket.